tlienart/PkgPage.jl/page/config.md

                         don't pick a value between the two as the exact look is browser dependent).
 When use_hero = true, hero_margin_top is used instead.

   - use_hero:           if false, main bar stretches from left to right otherwise boxed
   - hero_width:         width of the hero, for instance 80% will mean the hero will stretch over 80% of the width of the page.
   - hero_margin_top     used instead of header_margin_top if use_hero is true

+  - add_github_view:    whether to add a "View on GitHub" button in header
-  - add_github_button:  whether to add a "Star this package" button in header
+  - add_github_star:    whether to add a "Star this package" button in header
   - github_repo:        path to the GitHub repo for the GitHub button -->
 @def use_header_img     = true